 The rectangle takes up 2 grids.
 Two grids is 4 inches finished.
 There is no seam in the middle of the rectangle, but you do need to add the seam allowance at the sides.
 So cut the rectangle 4 1/2 x 2 1/2 inches.
 (This gives you the 1/4 inch seam allowance at each end).
 Cut your small square 2 1/2 x 2 1/2 inches.

 The bottom row will be made the same way as the middle row.
 The only difference is that the rectangle runs the full width of the block.
 It is made the same as the middle, with one small square again attached at the end.
 Cut the rectangle 6 1/2 inches raw, and the small square 21/2 x 2 1/2 inches raw.

 Here are your pieces.
 The half square triangles on the top row have been sewn together.
 The middle row has the small square attached to the rectangle, as does the bottom row.

 This block is now ready to have the rows sewn together.

-This block is usually made with a little more contrast in the half square triangles I used a red and white print with some movement instead of a white fabric.
+This block is usually made with a little more contrast in the half square triangles I used a black and white print with some movement instead of a white fabric.
 When you have a block with a lot of points in the same direction, the block has a lot of movement.
-I wanted to see the effect of adding even more movement with the red print.
+I wanted to see the effect of adding even more movement with the black print.